Tips for finding European fish and seafood buyers

 - Get a better understanding of the differences between these markets in the CBI market statistics and outlook study.
 It will help you to target the right markets for your products.

-- Apart from the European Union fish market report, also check out the entire website of the European Market Observatory for fisheries and aquaculture (EUMOFA), as it contains a lot of information about the specific markets and seafood consumption in the European Union.
+- Besides the European Union fish market report, also check out the entire website of the European Market Observatory for fisheries and aquaculture (EUMOFA), as it contains a lot of information about the specific markets and seafood consumption in the European Union.

 - Read our market analysis for a more complete breakdown of regional consumption differences.
-It will help you to decide on which market and country will offer you the most opportunities.
+It will help you to find out which market and country will offer you the most opportunities.

 4. Know which types of buyers to target